Is it possible we’re living in a world that isn’t what we think it is?

-- Even more philosophy: Like a Splinter in Your Mind: The Philosophy Behind the Matrix Trilogy is from a different series, but features one of Sarah’s favorite quotes from the original movie, in which Morpheus is talking to Neo about his growing awareness that something in his world is a little… off.
+- Even more philosophy: Like a Splinter in Your Mind: The Philosophy Behind the Matrix Trilogy is from a different series, but features one of Ashar’s favorite quotes from the original movie, in which Morpheus is talking to Neo about his growing awareness that something in his world is a little… off.

 A cool behind-the-scenes video

 Special effects were one of the highlights of The Matrix.
 Here’s a look at how “flying” happened in The Matrix.